plone/documentation/develop/plone/serving/webdav.rst

 Disabling WebDAV
 ----------------

-You can't disable WebDAV in Plone itself, it's tightly integrated in Zope.
+You can't disable WebDAV in Plone itself; it's tightly integrated in Zope.
 You could take away the "Access WebDAV" permission from everyone, but the Zope server will still answer each request.

-What you can do: Make your web server filter out the WebDAV commands.
+What you can do is make your web server filter out the WebDAV commands;
-This will stop WebDAV requests from reaching your Zope server.
+this will stop WebDAV requests before they reach your Zope server.

 Nginx
 ~~~~~